Christianalamassi/E-commerce-Getranke/README.md

 <img src="static/images/logout.png">

 ### Email confirmation
- After the the user sign up they should receive an email asks for verification
+ After the user signs up they should receive an email asking for verification

 ## Other
-- The website gives the user and visitors the opportunity to ask any question they need in order to get an answer from the staff as soon as possible, and to submit a request for a newsletter.
+- The website gives the user and visitors the opportunity to ask any question they need in order to get an answer from the staff as soon as possible and to submit a request for a newsletter.
-- It also allows the logged in user to submit its opinion and give a rating.
+- It also allows the logged-in user to submit its opinion and give a rating.

 <img src="static/images/zzzzzzzyyyyyy.png">